Thijss/django-uml/README.md

     `python manage.py uml`

-6. You should now have a UML.png file in `.exports`
+6. You should now have a UML.png file in `.exports/`

 ## Example UML file